The following text is partly adapted from Google resources.

 By default, search results are sorted by relevance, with the most relevant result appearing at the top of the page.
 If you want to sort the documents by date instead, click the "Sort by date" link.
 The most recent document then appears at the top of the page.
 Results that do not contain dates are displayed at the end and are sorted by relevance.

 You can expand your search by using the OR operator.
 To retrieve pages that include either word A or word B, use an uppercase OR between terms.

 Since the search engine returns only web pages that contain all of the words in your query, refining (or narrowing) your search is as simple as adding more words to the search terms you have already entered.
 The refined query returns a subset of the pages that were returned by your original broad query.
 If that does not get the results that you want, you can try to exclude words, search for exact phrases, or restrict the search to a range of numbers.

-If your search term has more than one meaning, you can focus your search by adding a minus sign ("-") in front of words related to the meaning you want to avoid.
-Make sure you include a space before the minus sign.
-You can daisy chain a list of words you want to exclude.
+If your search term has more than one meaning, you can focus your search by placing a NOT in front of words related to the meaning you want to avoid.
+A search for "water NOT communication NOT purification" will exclude documents containing the words "communication" and "purification".

-You can search for an exact phrase or name in the following ways:
+You can search for an exact phrase or name by enclosing it in quotation marks.
+The search engine then only returns documents that include the exact phrase or name you entered.

 By default, all the available board of appeal case types are selected and will be part of the search results matching your query.
 These case types are:

 If you would like to exclude certain case types from your search, simply de-select them from the interface.

 To restrict your search to specific technical boards, click on the expand icon (see screenshot below) and select the boards you are interested in.